arista-netdevops-community/arista_eos_automation_with_eAPI/README.md

 eAPI uses JSON-RPC over HTTP.

 Using eAPI, an application can send a list of EOS commands (both show commands and configuration commands) to EOS devices.
-The devices reply using a JSON representation of the show commands which make devices states auditing easy.
+The devices reply using a JSON representation of the show commands which make devices states programmatic audit easy.

 ## About this repository

 This repo has examples of Arista EOS automation using eAPI.
 This includes devices configuration and devices states audit.
-We will also see how eAPI can use files (generated from templates) to configure and audit devices instead of using hardcoded python lists of commands.
+We will also see how eAPI can use text files (generated from templates) to configure and audit devices instead of using hardcoded python lists of commands.

 ## Requirements